floriancourgey/othello-php-console/README.md

 - X make valid moves and flip pieces
 - X create a game with player VS player (strategy_ask)
 - X create a game with player VS bot (strategy_random)
-- display score
+- X display score
-- display winner
+- X display winner
 - port it to online with HTML and PHP session